alexleboucher/docker-express-postgres-boilerplate/README.md

 The main goal of this boilerplate is to setup an Express REST API and add common features like Docker containerization, database connection, authentication, error handling, etc.

 Some basic routes for authentication and user creation are already implemented.
 They can be used to quickly start your project.
-More infos about what is already implemented [here](#existing-routes).
+More info about what is already implemented [here](#existing-routes).

 End-to-end tests are already implemented.
 The code coverage is 100%.